Michael F. Steger

 Michael F. Steger is an American psychologist and academic.
 He is known for his research in the field of positive psychology.
 He has authored academic publications and books, including Designing Positive Psychology: Taking Stock and Moving Forward and Purpose and Meaning in the Workplace.
 He is also the founder and director of the Center for Meaning and Purpose and is Professor of Psychology at Colorado State University.

 Early life and education

 Steger grew up in southwestern Minnesota and attended Macalester College, where he earned his BA in Psychology.
-He continued his education at the University of Oregon, obtaining an MS in Counseling Psychology, and later completed his PhD in Counseling and Personality Psychology at the University of Minnesota in 2005.
+He continued his education at the University of Oregon, obtaining an MS in Counseling Psychology, and later completed his PhD in Counseling and Personality Psychology at the University of Minnesota in 2005, where his PhD advisor was Shigehiro Oishi.
 His dissertation, focused on the development of the Meaning in Life Questionnaire, earned him the Best Dissertation Award from the International Society for Quality-of-Life Studies.

 Career

 He holds honorary appointments as a faculty member at the University of Melbourne, the Stockholm School of Economics, and North-West University in South Africa.
 He is a fellow of the American Psychological Association, and has served on the Board of Directors of the International Positive Psychology Association.

 He developed the widely used psychological measure, the Meaning in Life Questionnaire (cited 4260 times, according to Google Scholar) and the Work and Meaning Inventory.
 (Cited 1333 times, according to Google Scholar.

 In 2011, Steger co-edited Designing Positive Psychology: Taking Stock and Moving Forward, which evaluates the first decade of positive psychology research.
 He later co-edited Purpose and Meaning in the Workplace, which explores how organizations can foster meaningful work environments to enhance both employee satisfaction and productivity.